 Pre-cooked burgers or chick'n patties (pack condiments separately)

-Breakfast: homemade muffins, pre-toasted bagel & cream cheese sandwich, granola bars, cereal (with the milk packed separately)
+Breakfast: homemade muffins, pre-toasted bagel & cream cheese sandwich, granola bars, cereal (with dairy-free milk packed separately)

-If you are planning on heating/cooking your food, you can pack:
+If you are planning on heating or cooking your food, you can pack:

 Any of the above

 Potatoes & veggies (cook ahead of time, then heat in foil over fire or grill)

 Marinated seitan or tofu (cook ahead of time, then heat in foil over fire or grill)